OUR PRIVATE HISTORY

 Founder AFC+A & ALEF

-To promote environmental awareness and create a platform for dialogue and mobilization for a just society to ensure that everyone has access to a healthy environment.
+To promote BIPOC led environmental stewardship, an inclusive and diverse conservation workspace, and advance dialogue and mobilization for a just society to ensure that everyone has access to a healthy environment.